virocon-organization/virocon/docs/jointdistribution_and_contours.rst

 Highest density contour method
 ------------------------------

-To create a highest density contour one has to specify a grid in variable space in addition to return period and state duration.
-This is done by passing the grid's ``limits`` and ``deltas`` to the constructor. ``limits`` has to be a list of tuples containing the min and max limits for the variable space, one tuple for each dimension. ``deltas`` specifies the grid cell size.
+To create a highest density contour, for the used numerical integration, we need to specify a grid in the variable space in addition to return period and state duration.
+This is done by passing the grid's ``limits`` and ``deltas`` to the constructor.
+``limits`` has to be a list of tuples containing the min and max limits for the variable space, one tuple for each dimension.
+``deltas`` specifies the grid cell size.
 It is either a list of length equal to the number of dimension, containing the step size per dimensions or a scalar.
 If it is a scalar it is used for all dimensions.